The play was written by Ayub Khan-Din in 1996

 Comedy plays a role within all the characters but some of the funniest include, George Khan, the father, Sajit Khan, the youngest son in the family, who lives in a parka coat most of the play and runs to the coal shed for peace; Muneer Khan, the son who wants to be a role model for his father by being a devout Muslim; Meena Khan for her interaction between the brothers, especially with Saleem Khan, who has told his father he is becoming an engineer but is really studying art.

-DESIblitz.com met up with two of the cast members, Anjli Mohindra who plays the sister of the brothers, Meena Khan in the play and Chris Nayak, who plays Abdul Khan, one of the sons set-up for the arranged marriage.
+DESIblitz.com met up with two of the cast members of East is East, Anjli Mohindra who plays the sister of the brothers, Meena Khan in the play and Chris Nayak, who plays Abdul Khan, one of the sons set-up for the arranged marriage.
 Watch the video interview below to get their views on this great play and their experiences as British Asian actors.

-The set plays a very important part in the new version of the play with core scene areas portrayed on the stage all physcially and automatically moved with clever design by Simon Higlett.
+The set plays a very important part in the stage version of East is East with core scene areas portrayed on the stage all physically and automatically moved with clever design by Simon Higlett.
 The living rooms of the family home, the fish and chip shop and a bridge that arches over a virtual river are three aspects very well done along with smoking chimneys that hang in front of a Yorkshire skyline.

 The Sound design by Dan Hoole brings to life some classic Bollywood songs which fade back into their source of the radio in the living room.
 Lighting by Tim Mitchell gives the play a unique dramatised look with vibrancy where needed and the fight directing by Kevin McCurdy definitely adds the spice to the acting which is realistic enough to bring out concerned sighs in the audience.